Jack Sheldon: Film

 Sheldon appeared in an Oscar-nominated documentary film Let's Get Lost about the life of fellow jazz trumpeter Chet Baker.
 He made an appearance in the 1994 film Radioland Murders as the ill-fated trumpet player Ruffles Reedy, who becomes a victim of the gruesome goings-on during a 1939 radio show.

 Jack's poignant trumpet solo on "The Shadow of Your Smile" which was introduced in the 1965 film The Sandpiper helped earn it Song of the Year at the 1966 Grammy Awards and Best Original Song at the 1965 Academy Awards.

 Sheldon performed one of the many versions of the title song featured in Robert Altman's 1973 film The Long Goodbye.
 His version was intended to be released as a single, but never was.

 Sheldon is the subject of a documentary, Trying to Get Good: the Jazz Odyssey of Jack Sheldon (2008).
 Produced by Doug McIntyre and Penny Peyser, the film features interviews with Clint Eastwood, Billy Crystal, Merv Griffin, Chris Botti, Dave Frishberg, Johnny Mandel, Tierney Sutton, as well as never before seen concert footage of Sheldon playing, singing and joking.
 Trying to Get Good won Jury Prizes at the 2008 Kansas City Film Makers Jubilee and Newport Beach Film Festival, as well as Audience Prizes at Newport Beach and the Indianapolis International Film Festival.

 Parody

 Sheldon parodied his own performance in "I'm Just a Bill" in an episode of The Simpsons called "The Day the Violence Died", where he is an "amendment to be".
 He reprised his roles as the Bill and the Conductor from "Conjunction Junction" in two episodes of Family Guy.

 Death

 Sheldon died of natural causes on December 27, 2019, at the age of 88.
-He was survived by his manager and partner Dianne Jimenez, and his children Jessie and John.
+He was preceded in death by daughter, Julie and son, Kevin.
+He was survived by his children Jessie and John, numerous grandchildren and great grandchildren.